aws-samples/deploy-conformance-pack-for-aws-startup-security-baseline/README.md

 ### Additional Requirements
 * This sample relies on the [credentials configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) used by the aws-cli.
 * The target AWS account for the Conformance Pack should be [bootstrapped for CDK](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) deployments.
 * **IMPORTANT:** Do NOT run the `cdk bootstrap` process from within the repository directory.
-This will attempt to deploy the CDK before the account is bootstrapped and will generate errors.
+This will attempt to deploy the CDK Conformance pack before the account is bootstrapped for CDK and will generate errors.
 ## Install

         rdk init --generate-lambda-layer